-The benefits and drawbacks to consider
+The benefits and drawbacks to consider before you apply

 In spite of its differences with credit cards, loans and overdrafts, invoice financing is still a form of borrowing and as such it comes with both benefits and drawbacks.

 - No repayments.
-Without the stress of ongoing repayments you can focus your efforts elsewhere.
+Without the stress of ongoing repayments, you can focus your efforts elsewhere.

 - No more secured assets.
 Forget the constant anxiety that comes with securing property and personal possessions.